adithaha/jboss-fuse-workshop/api/lab1-api-management.md

        Metric or Method: get_employee_all
    API test GET request: /camel/jaxrs/employeeall Update and Test in Staging Environment
-   Test might fail as we haven't registered user yet, we can ignore that
+   Test might fail as we haven't registered user yet, we can ignore that for now
    ```
 5. Applications > Application Plan
    Create Basic plan